Preventing Holiday Hazards for Kids

 Button-shaped batteries power many holiday decorations and toys.
 These small batteries can seriously burn a child’s esophagus if swallowed.
 To keep children safe:

-• Regularly check toys and decorations to make sure compartment is closed and batteries are still there
+• Regularly check toys and decorations to make sure the compartment is closed and batteries are still there.

-If you see an unsafe situation, such as at a restaurant or family member’s home, don’t hesitate to speak up.
-Chances are your host hasn’t noticed the danger and will be happy to keep everyone healthy during the festivities.
-It’s also important to talk to your children before leaving the house so they know the ground rules to stay safe.
-This includes making sure everyone has their face mask, hand sanitizer, and remembers to social distance if you are going to be around others who aren’t in your household.
+If you see an unsafe situation, such as at a restaurant or a family member’s home, don’t hesitate to speak up.
+Chances are, your host hasn’t noticed the danger and will be happy to keep everyone healthy during the festivities.
+It’s also important to discuss the ground rules with your children before leaving the house so they know how to stay safe.

 Keep Your Holidays Full of Magic

-The holidays are an important time of year.
-You can keep your family safe by discussing rules and expectations for the holiday season, and how things may look a little different this year during a pandemic.
-Your child’s pediatrician can also help make a plan to keep children safe and return children to health and wellness if they do become sick or injured.
+It’s a magical time of year full of light and joy.
+To fully enjoy the holidays, you can keep your family safe by discussing rules and expectations for the season.
+Your child’s pediatrician can also help make a customized plan to keep your children safe and return them to health and wellness if they do become sick or injured.

-To make your holiday safety plan with one of our expert pediatricians, or make your emergency plan if an accident, illness or injury occurs during the holidays by knowing your closest pediatric ER.
-Find locations near you.
+To make your holiday safety plan with one of our expert pediatricians, or make your emergency plan if an accident, illness or injury occurs during the holidays, know where your closest pediatric ER is located.

 Recent Blogs